drewlyton/blog-posts/Rubber Ducking Docs.md

 ## It's a draft.
 Writing internal memos or technical blog posts is a *fantastic* way of sharing your lessons learned and giving back to the community.
 But after solving a major issue, the last thing I want to do is stop working and write an essay.

 Luckily, because of the *Rubber Ducking Doc*, I don't have to.
 All of the information needed for a future writeup is in that document: *Problem*, *Solution*, *Lessons Learned*.
-In fact, depending on how clearly you wrote initially, you could just send it as is to your teammates as an internal memo.
+In fact, depending on how clearly you wrote initially, you could just send it out to your teammates as an internal memo.

 *Rubber Ducking Docs* are great for organizations and individuals who struggle to come up with technical content ideas.
 Personally, writing these docs while working on projects has given me a *huge* backlog of blog post ideas that I don't think I'll ever be able to deplete.